“This is the quickest I have come across!!!! You are a big help.” Ron

-Do you want to use Excel more efficiently?
+Do you want to make your job easier?

 If you answered yes to either of these questions, then read on.

 This is a step by step vlookup tutorial (only 7 steps) suitable for beginners.
-It’s made more interesting by including Usain Bolt in the data, as it’s the quickest (and simplest) way to do a vlookup!!
-This method works in Excel 2003, Excel 2007, and Excel 2010 (you just need to find the fx button above column B as demonstrated in the example below).
+It’s the quickest and simplest way to do a vlookup!
+It works in all versions of Excel – Excel 2007, Excel 2010, Excel 2013, Excel 2016, Office 365, etc (you just need to find the fx button above column B as shown in the example below).

 vlookups are usually done between different spreadsheets, but to make it easier to show how they work, I’ve put the data on to one spreadsheet (see image below).

-The tables in the spreadsheet have some of the most famous 100m runners in the world.
-They are numbered from 1 to 10 in column B (the numbers are for illustrative purposes only).
+The tables in the spreadsheet have some of the most famous 100m runners in the world – including Usain Bolt (the World Champion!).
+The runners are numbered from 1 to 10 in column B (the numbers are for illustrative purposes only).

 I’ve put the names of the runners / athletes in column C.